bevyengine/bevy-website/content/learn/book/platforms/_index.md

 insert_anchor_links = "right"
 +++

+{% todo() %}

-TODO: explain that things Just Work on Windows / Mac and Linux
+* Explain that things Just Work on Windows / Mac and Linux

-TODO: discuss which platforms we have tier 2 support for
+* Discuss which platforms we have tier 2 support for
+{% end %}